SublimeText/Ceedling/README.md

 ## Important Note

-Ceedling for Sublime Text 3+ is a complete rewrite of the orginal Ceedling package.

 Ceedling for Sublime Text 3+ contains breaking changes with the original Sublime Text 2 version and no longer supports invoking commands using `rake`.

 This reflects changed behaviour introduced in v0.28.1 of the Ceedling gem: